Gold for teenage stars McIntosh, Popovici at swimming worlds - WHIZ News

 McIntosh showed no ill effects from the 200 butterfly earlier as she set a junior record of 1:54.79 over her 200 meters.
 Only Ledecky and Sims were faster on the night.

+Alex Walsh and Flickinger will also get gold medals for their swims on the relay during prelims.

+Only the U.S. (11 gold, six silver, nine bronze) and Australia (two gold, five silver, one bronze) have won at least one medal on each of the five nights of the swimming competition.

-Kylie Masse claimed Canada’s second gold on the fifth night of racing at the worlds by winning the women’s 50 backstroke in 27.31 – 0.08 ahead of American Katharine Berkoff and 0.09 ahead of French swimmer Analia Pigree.
+Kylie Masse claimed Canada’s second gold of the night by winning the women’s 50 backstroke in 27.31 – 0.08 ahead of American Katharine Berkoff and 0.09 ahead of French swimmer Analia Pigree.

 Masse became the first swimmer from Canada, male or female, to win three golds at a worlds.